carbon-language/carbon-lang/clang/docs/InternalsManual.rst

 All semantic processing of declaration attributes happens in `lib/Sema/SemaDeclAttr.cpp
 <https://github.com/llvm/llvm-project/blob/master/clang/lib/Sema/SemaDeclAttr.cpp>`_,
 and generally starts in the ``ProcessDeclAttribute()`` function.
-If the attribute is a "simple" attribute -- meaning that it requires no custom semantic processing aside from what is automatically  provided, add a call to ``handleSimpleAttribute<YourAttr>(S, D, Attr);`` to the switch statement.
+If the attribute has the ``SimpleHandler`` field set to ``1`` then the function to process the attribute will be automatically generated, and nothing needs to be done here.
 Otherwise, write a new ``handleYourAttr()`` function, and add that to the switch statement.
 Please do not implement handling logic directly in the ``case`` for the attribute.

 Unless otherwise specified by the attribute definition, common semantic checking of the parsed attribute is handled automatically.
 This includes diagnosing